Petition to Review Denial of Certification of an International Application under the Madrid Protocol Information Sheet

 Fees for Filing a Petition to Review Denial of Certification:

 If an applicant believes that a refusal to certify an international application was erroneous, the applicant may file a petition to the Director to review the refusal.
 The petition should refer to the USPTO Reference number, and include the petition fee required by 37 C.F.R. §2.6, currently $100.

 If the denial of certification was due to USPTO error, the USPTO will grant the petition and refund the petition fee.
 In all other cases, whether the petition is granted or denied, the petition fee is not refundable, unless the petition is withdrawn before a decision issues.

 All international fees previously paid to the USPTO to be forwarded on an applicant’s behalf are refunded at the time an international application is denied certification.
 Such fees may be repaid to the USPTO with the petition in order for such fees to be transmitted to the IB in the event the petition is granted.
 Fees may be recharged using a USPTO Deposit Account or submitting a credit card authorization form.
 If paying the petition fee or the international fees by credit card, the form may be submitted via e-mail to firstname.lastname@example.org.
-If the international fees are not paid through the USPTO, an applicant may pay the fees directly WIPO through on of the available payment options the IB will issue a notice of irregularity requiring payment of fees directly to the IB.
+If the international fees are not paid through the USPTO, the IB will issue a notice of irregularity requiring payment of fees directly to the IB.
 See Madrid Tips for Paper Filers for information on how to pay fees to the IB.

 When a petition is granted, the previously paid USPTO certification fees need not be resubmitted.
 If the petition is denied, the applicant may submit a new international application and must submit USPTO certification fees as required by 37 C.F.R. §7.6(a).